3 Key Takeaways on Data Mining

 Targeted Ads, Marketing, and Improved Recommendations

-Data mining is helping advertisers identify look-a-like customers, so they can target them with tailored ads and promotions.
+Data mining is helping advertisers identify look-alike customers, so they can target them with tailored ads and promotions.
 Companies like Amazon and Netflix use these techniques to offer purchase recommendations based on customer browsing, viewing, and spending habits.
-Overall, it’s improving user engagement and experience, while boosting sales and retainment.
+Overall, it’s improving user engagement and experience, while boosting sales and retention.

 Medical Diagnosis and Patient Risk Assessment

 Data mining helps medical researchers improve patient diagnosis and treatment.
 The statistical models from data mining medical records have allowed doctors to create risk factor warnings and lifestyle recommendations for better preventative care.

 Predictive analytics through data mining helps insurance companies understand their customers and the risks related to accidents, bodily injury, medical conditions, surgical outcomes, and property damage.
 Data mining also helps insurance companies identify the 1 out of 10 insurance claims that are fraudulent.
 By comparing one customer’s claim history to thousands, machine learning can find potential cases of fraud.